 Eric also pointed out that those same people assume GMO is bad and non-GMO is good.
 But if pressed on the issue, they’re unable to articulate why.
 That’s why Eric insisted the education process has to occur one baby step at a time.

 “How do I give them a little bit of information at a time that doesn’t put a tremendous strain on my marketing budget for one,” Eric said.
-“Secondly, it has to be presented in a way that’s understandable and usable.
-So, the next time they’re talking to a friend at a cocktail party or a dinner, my name – my brand – might come up as somebody who gave them a tip that’s helping them.”
+“Secondly, it has to be presented in a way that’s understandable and usable, so that the next time they’re talking to a friend at a cocktail party or a dinner, my name – my brand – might come up as somebody who gave them a tip that’s helping them.”

 Food and beverage companies must connect with consumers, be a problem-solving advocate for them, and worry less about converting them into another customer.